Seki003/printf/README.md

-this is our first project using C to clone a printf function
+this is our first group project printf